bio-xyz/plugin-bioagent/README.md

 # BioAgent Plugin 🤖🧬

-An Eliza plugin that transforms scientific papers into structured Knowledge Assets (KAs).
-These Knowledge Assets can then be integrated into an RDF triple store, such as [OriginTrail's DKG](https://origintrail.io/technology/decentralized-knowledge-graph) or [Oxigraph](https://github.com/oxigraph/oxigraph). 📄🔍🌐
+An Eliza plugin tailored for researchers and bioscientists, converting scientific papers into structured Knowledge Assets (KAs).
+These Knowledge Assets integrate seamlessly into RDF triple stores such as [OriginTrail's DKG](https://origintrail.io/technology/decentralized-knowledge-graph) or [Oxigraph](https://github.com/oxigraph/oxigraph), enhancing data management and advancing biological research capabilities. 📄🔍🌐

 ## 🚀 How It Works

-The BioAgent Plugin continuously monitors a designated Google Drive folder for newly added scientific documents.
-Once detected, these documents are automatically converted into structured Knowledge Assets and incorporated into a dynamic knowledge graph.
-An intelligent agent navigates this graph, systematically generating novel hypotheses.
-These hypotheses are subsequently evaluated and scored by the integrated JudgeLLM, using a rigorous and predefined rubric to ensure accuracy and relevance.
-By default, hypothesis generation and evaluation occur every 90 seconds, though the interval can be customized. 🔄🤖✨
+The BioAgent Plugin continuously monitors a specified Google Drive folder for new scientific documents.
+Upon detection, it automatically transforms these papers into structured Knowledge Assets and incorporates them into a dynamic knowledge graph.
+An intelligent agent explores this graph to systematically generate novel biological hypotheses across multiple domains, including genetics, molecular biology, and biotechnology.
+These hypotheses are then rigorously evaluated and scored by the integrated JudgeLLM according to a precise rubric, ensuring their accuracy and relevance.
+By default, this cycle of hypothesis generation and evaluation occurs every 90 seconds, but the frequency can be customized. 🔄🤖✨

 ## 🛠 Getting Started

-Follow these steps to set up and run the BioAgent Plugin:
+Follow these steps to install and launch the BioAgent Plugin:

 ### 1. Install System Dependencies

-Ensure you have the following dependencies installed on your system:
+Ensure the following dependencies are installed on your system:

 ```bash
 # For Ubuntu/Debian